mthvedt/clearley/README.md

 (def foo `(:or bar baz \x (:seq ~(star-rule 'bitcoin) satoshi)))

+but note that tagged sequences don't work in match/defmatch, because that's how match names subrules. [ TODO keep this behavior? ]

 ## Working with match trees

 The goal of Clearley is to work with parse actions directly, but if you want, you can get a match tree directly from the parser in the following way: